Raphaaal/streaming-fraud-detection/README.md

 Three potentially fraudulent patterns are being detected:

 - Number of clicks by IP > 6 in a 1-hour tumbling window
-- Number of displays by IP > 15 a 1-hour tumbling window
+- Number of displays by IP > 15 in a 1-hour tumbling window
 - CTR by UserID > some threshold under various conditions:
-  - UID CTR > 0.50 and UID has been shown at least 2 displays a 1-hour tumbling window
+  - UID CTR > 0.50 and UID has been shown at least 2 displays in a 1-hour tumbling window
-  - UID CTR > 0.25 and UID has been shown at least 10 displays a 1-hour tumbling window
+  - UID CTR > 0.25 and UID has been shown at least 10 displays in a 1-hour tumbling window

-Note that the various thresholds and windows durations are customizable via functions parameters change (cf. docstring).
+Note that the various thresholds and windows durations are customizable via functions parameters (cf. docstring).

-Events that triggers any of these 3 patterns are considered suspiscious and are outputed to three different text files, respectively:
+Events that triggers any of these 3 patterns are considered suspiscious and are outputed to three different text files in an _output_ folder, respectively:

 - clicks_fraud_events.txt
 - displays_fraud_events.txt